DraconicOv/StakeAClaim2/README.md

 * Assign ownership to areas so only selected individuals can build.
 * Use a number of useful commands.

-WorldGuard is open source and is available under the GNU General Public License v3.
+StakeAClaim is open source and is available under the GNU General Public License v3.

 Compiling
 ---------